TonyDeAmorim/Taxing-the-Titans-An-Econometric-Study-of-Billionaire-Wealth-Drivers/README.md

-# Taxing-the-Titans-An-Econometric-Study-of-Billionaire-Wealth-Drivers
+# Taxing the Titans An Econometric Study of Billionaire Wealth Drivers

 ## Project presentation

-# Presentation of the database

 ## Data sets presentation